loglux/FlexAudioPrint/README.md

 - **Narration Styling**: Italicises non-verbal and narrated content (e.g., *[laughter]*, *Narrator: You now have 30 seconds...*).
 - **Local LLM Integration**: Uses Ollama with `gemma3:12b`, no internet or external API needed.
 - **Downloadable Formatted Text**: Easily save the result as a formatted `.txt` file ready for editing, publishing or scripting.
+- **Modular Architecture**: Easily switch between local processing and remote API mode for distributed and scalable deployment.
+- **Production-Ready API (Coming Soon)**: The server component will feature FastAPI + Uvicorn, enabling secure and scalable deployments on dedicated servers or in Docker containers.
 ---

 ![img_2.png](img_2.png)